apache/nuttx/boards/arm/sama5/sama5d2-xult/README.txt

   The boards/arm/sama5/sama5d4-xult/README.txt also describes variants AT25BOOT and SRAMBOOT.
-This have not yet been ported to the SAMA5D2-XULT, but are available if they are usefult too you.
+This have not yet been ported to the SAMA5D2-XULT, but are available if they are useful too you.

 Running NuttX from SDRAM
 ========================